 editable Post in the #support-team channel the day before a meeting.

-Before Slack, when Taylor needed feedback, she had two options:
+Before Slack, when Anne needed feedback, she had two options:

 Ask the colleagues in her pod, and hope someone was familiar with the issue she was dealing with.

 Send an email to her manager and ask her to review her work.